felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/receiving-orders.md

 ## Service Types

-Lightspeed K Series requires each service type (delivery, collection, eat-in) to be defined as an account profile.
+Lightspeed Restaurant (K Series) requires each service type (delivery, collection, eat-in) to be defined as an account profile.

 The ref code of the service type is used to map the HubRise order to the correct account profile on Lightspeed.